kore-ledger/site/content/en/docs/getting-started/advanced/evaluation/_index.md

 title: Event evaluation process
 description: Description of Event evaluation process.
 ---
 The evaluation phase consists of the owner of th subject sending an evaluation request to the evaluators, just after the issuer generated an event request with the event type and its content.
 Currently, evaluation is only present in Fact type events, in the other types it's skipped.
 These events affect a certain subject to establish a fact that may or may not modify the subject's state.
-A context is also sent containing the necessary information for the evaluators to execute the smart contract that contains the evaluation logic for our subject, such as previous state, whether the issuer is the owner of the subject, etc. This is the case because the evaluators do not necessarily have a copy of the subject, so they need this data, which includes everything necessary for the execution of the smart contract.
+A context is also sent containing the necessary information for the evaluators to execute the contract that contains the evaluation logic for our subject, such as previous state, whether the issuer is the owner of the subject, etc. This is the case because the evaluators do not necessarily have a copy of the subject, so they need this data, which includes everything necessary for the execution of the contract.

 The evaluators are defined by the governance, so they must possess it in order to carry out the evaluation, otherwise they would not have access to the contract, which in turn is stored in the state of the governance.

 The result of applying the event to the subject in terms of property modification is carried out by the evaluators.
-They have the ability to compile and execute smart contracts compiled in web assembly.
+They have the ability to compile and execute contracts compiled in web assembly.

 The Fact event request contains the necessary information to execute one of the functions of the contract (or not, in which case a failed evaluation occurs and the subject owner is notified).
 The response includes whether the evaluation was successful or failed, if it is necessary to go through the approval phase and the JSON patch that, when applied to the subject's state, will produce the state change, as well as the hash of the updated state.